Filipmok-agh/Zombie-shooter/README.md

 ### Game Mechanics
 1. **Zombie Spawning**: Zombies appear at random positions on the screen with varying speeds and sizes.
-2. **Shooting**: The player clicks on the zombies to kill them and earn points.
+2. **Shooting**: The player clicks on zombies to eliminate them and earn points.
+Missing a shot results in a small score penalty.
 3. **Difficulty**: Over time, the spawn rate of zombies increases, making the game more challenging.
 4. **Life Loss**: The player loses a life if a zombie passes through the screen.
 5. **Game Over**: The game ends when the player loses all lives.